al-caveman/nsapass/README.md

 nothx!

-so, yeah, i just used `keepassxc-cli`, and then kept suffering until i decided to finally write ~`600` lines of python (i.e. nsapass) to end this misery and it ended.  and now it's _your_ time, do _you_ want to end your misery too?  it's easy!  just `git clone` this enjoy the taste of liberty!
+so, yeah, i just used `keepassxc-cli`, and then kept suffering until i decided to finally write ~`650` lines of python (i.e. nsapass) to end this misery and it ended.  and now it's _your_ time, do _you_ want to end your misery too?  it's easy!  just `git clone` this enjoy the taste of liberty!

 # how to use?

-## installation and configuration
+## installation
+just execute `nsa`.  to make it convenient, perhaps copy it somewhere in `PATH`.  that's all.

+no fancy shmancy enterprise-grade frameworky end-to-endy corporaty nonsense.  just straight _"want it?  use it!"_.

+## config
-permanent configs are stored in nsapass itself; just edit it.  for run-time configs run `nsa -h` and follow along.  you can get further help from the subcommands by, say, `nsa cp -h`.
+permanent configs are stored in `nsa` file itself; just edit it.  for run-time configs run `nsa -h` and follow along.  you can get further help from the subcommands by, say, `nsa cp -h`.

 ## general guidelines